 “These opportunities do become available sometimes for those who just miss out, so speak to your supervisors about your options”

-To want to be a potential supervisor for a student, there are three main things Peter wants to see:
+To want to be a potential supervisor, there are three main things Peter wants to see in his students:

 - Strong marks – a student needs to be attaining highly, with firsts and high 2.1, particularly in dissertation and research based modules where outstanding marks can help to demonstrate excellence in research.
 Professional experience within the research area does also help.